matter-labs-archive/PlasmaContract/README.md

 ### Block
 - Block header, as described above, 137 bytes
-- RLP encoded array (list) of Numbered signed transactions, as described above
+- RLP encoded array (list) of signed transactions, as described above

 While some fields can be excessive, such block header can be submitted by anyone to the main Ethereum chain when block is available, but for some reason not sent to the smart contract.
 Transaction numbering is done by the operator, it should be monotonically increasing without spaces and number of transactions in header should (although this is not necessary for the functionality) match the number of transactions in the Merkle tree and the full block.